Melissa Harris-Perry: Personal life

 In 2008 she underwent a hysterectomy due to uterine fibroids.

 In 2010 she married attorney James Perry.
 He is the CEO of the Winston-Salem Urban League.
-On February 14, 2014, their daughter was born via gestational carrier.
-She is Harris-Perry’s second child.
+On February 14, 2014, their daughter was born via surrogate.
+She is Harris-Perry's second child.

 In April 2015, the Winston-Salem Journal reported that the IRS had placed a tax lien on the property of Harris-Perry and her husband for about $70,000 in delinquent taxes.
 Harris-Perry said she and her husband paid $21,721 on April 15, 2015, and have a payment plan with the IRS.